 A memorial service will take place at 8:00pm on Friday, May 3, 2019 at Loyless Funeral Home.
 The family will receive friends from 6:00pm to 8:00pm.
 In lieu of flowers, contributions may be made in honor of Dr. Snyder to a charity of your choice.

-To send flowers to the family of Robert Snyder, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Robert Snyder, please visit Tribute Store